encodium/devcontainer/README.md

 # Devcontainer "Sandbox"

 A standalone devcontainer repository providing shared services, tooling, and configuration for a multi-repo development environment.
+The goal is to ensure a consistent, local development environment that improves developer onboarding, experience, and velocity.

 ## What is a Devcontainer?